Association for Science Journalism and Communication Netherlands

 The VWN Publication Award is set to encourage participants in excursions or other activities of the VWN to publish on these activities.
 Since 2016, members can also submit a publication that is not directly linked to a VWN activity.
 The publication may be an article but also a video production or radio programme.
 The award includes eternal fame, mention on the website of VWN, flowers and a voucher.
 The prize is awarded on the general meeting each year.

-WFSJ.
-The VWN is a member of the WFSJ, the World Federation for Science Journalists, an international organisation – based in Canada – of which 45 national, regional and international associations for science, medical and engineering journalism are members.
-The WFSJ stimulates independent and critical journalism in the field of science, technology, environment, health and agriculture.
+EFSJ & WFSJ.
+The VWN is a member of the EFSJ, the European Federation for Science Journalism, and the WFSJ, the World Federation for Science Journalists.
+Both the EFSJ and the WFSJ stimulate independent and critical journalism in the field of science, technology, environment, health and agriculture.